 It contains the login name of the user checked-out the asset.

-Other users are not able to modify the asset until it is checked-in.
-However, they can use the asset in their pages.
-A publish action is also unavailable for locked assets.
+Other users can’t modify the asset until it is checked-in.
+However, they can use the asset on their pages.
+The publish action is also unavailable for locked assets.

-When the owner finished its’ asset modifications he can click Check-in to unlock the asset.
+When the owner has finished working with an asset, he can click Check-in to unlock the asset for other users.

-What happen if the owner forgot to unlock an asset?
-The author with administrator privileges can force the lock release:
+What happens if the owner forgets to unlock an asset?
+The author with administrator privileges can remove the block.

-Experience Fragments сan be attributed to fundamental changes in functionality, it’s a kind of new phenomenon in AEM.
+Experience Fragments сan be classified as a fundamental functionality change.
+It’s a kind of new phenomenon in AEM.

-How it works?
-You create a fragment, fill it with information you need and you can use it in several pages at the same time.
-Than you can just change this fragment, and the automatic changes occur in these several pages.
-For comparison: the usual components are created for each separate page, and with the emergence of this new concept, the page stores only a reference to some external fragment, but does not store all the information for the separate components inside this fragment.
+For comparison, usual components are created for each separate page.
+With this new feature, the page stores only a link to some external fragments but does not store all the information for the separate components inside this fragment.

-As you may know Content Fragments which were introduced in a previous AEM version are text assets only which can be referenced from different pages.
-Earlier it was not possible to insert either pictures or components.
-They supported simple Markdown formatting only.
-Therefore, we can say It's not just an upgrade of functionality, this is a completely new feature while preserving the old one.
+As you may know, Content Fragments introduced in a previous AEM version are only textual assets that can be referenced from different pages.
+Previously, it was impossible to insert pictures or components.
+They only supported simple Markdown formatting.
+So It's not just a functionality upgrade, but rather a whole new feature with the old one intact.

-Those who have worked with Content Fragments before can easily understand how to use new Experience Fragments: fragments have become more advanced, but they are used the same way as Content Fragments.
+Those who have worked with Content Fragments before can easily understand how to use new Experience Fragments: the fragments have become more advanced, but they are used in exactly the same way as Content Fragments.